Gay Theme Is Overblown In ‘Beauty & The Beast’ 2017 Starring Emma Watson

 Being gay in Russia can get you arrested, and it is illegal to spread “gay propaganda,” and it is their concern that Beauty And The Beast 2017 might fall into the category of “gay propaganda.”

-But the owner of the Alabama theater says that they are sick of Hollywood pushing its values on them and that they don’t need to watch it if there is a “gay scene.”
+But the owner of the Alabama theater say that they are sick of Hollywood pushing its values on them, and that they don’t need to watch it if there is a “gay scene.”

 “When companies continually force their views on us we need to take a stand.
 If we can not take our 11-year-old granddaughter and 8-year-old grandson to see a movie we have no business watching it.”